How Can I Be a True Follower of Christ

 We must grow so we “may no longer be infants [in the faith]” (Ephesians 4:14), but we must “leave behind the basic teaching about Christ and [learn The Way so to] advance to maturity [a saving faith]” (Hebrews 6:1) if we want to obtain a true faith in Christ that saves.

+Some have been deceived into thinking a saving faith is just recognizing that Jesus is Lord.
 The devils fully understand Jesus is the Son of Man, who suffered, died and rose again, for the forgiveness of sins, etc. The devils understand fact.

 “An unclean demon…cried out in a loud voice…I know who you are—the Holy One of God!”
 (Luke 4:33-34).